nerds-with-keyboards/routerino/README.md

 You can:

-- easily add simple routing to your React app
+- easily add simple routing to your React app (supports React v18)
 - set any arbitrary `<head>` tags for any route
 - set the title, description, and image for each route
 - configure the site name to be included with the page titles